snaphydroponics/user-guide.snaphydroponics.info/_en/working-solution.md

 {% include figure.html figure="working-solution" %}

-The mixture of water and SNAP Hydroponics Nutrient Solution for Hydroponics A at SNAP Hydroponics Nutrient Solution for Hydroponics B is called the working solution.
+The mixture of water and SNAP Hydroponics Nutrient Solution for Hydroponics A and SNAP Hydroponics Nutrient Solution for Hydroponics B is called the working solution.
 Below are the steps on how to to prepare it.

 ## Prepare Clean Water